emmawalshdev/The-Book-bar/testing.md

 5. Problematic URL structures.
     - Issue:
         - For each book, data is editable by the content creator or 'admin' user.
-        - At the time, the book title was passed into the book page URL.
+        - At the time, the book title was passed into the Book page URL.
         - If a user updated the book title, upon submission they would be redirected to the Book page.
         - The redirect caused a Jinja error.
 The URL was then invalid due to the changed book title.

     - Resolution:
         - The book title was removed from the Book page URL.
-        - The book _id was instead passed to the book page URL.
+        - The book _id was instead passed to the Book page URL.
-        - This ensured that no URL issues could occur, as each ID is pernament to a document.
+        - This ensured that no URL issues could occur, as each ID is permanent to a document.

 6. Deleting a genre when this is required for each book.
     - Issue: